top of page

 Spice Rinds and Seeds

 Spice rinds, such as those from cardamom pods, and seeds from spices like vanilla pods or cinnamon sticks, can be used to create homemade spice blends or infusions for baking.
 These often-overlooked parts of spices can enhance the flavor of your dishes and reduce waste.
+Examples: Dried cardamom pods can be added to homemade chai blends, while leftover vanilla bean pods are perfect for infusing sugar, offering a subtle fragrance for baked goods and drinks.

 Other Food Waste